daverein/WearOSConcentricWatchface/README.md

 * Control over colors and complication elements
 * Ability to show AOD in full colors
 * Only 15fps for a good battery experience, with a 1fps Low Power mode
+* Heart Rate Complication that uses the built-in Health Services (Samsung health) to provide the latest heart rate BPM.
+This can be re-used by any other watchface!
+Note: No data is collected!
+It is simply displayed.

 Introduction
 ------------
 This is my version of the Google Pixel Concentric Watchface.
 It started off being as closely mirroring it as possible, but then I realized I was too old to see the time with those font sizes... and lack of complications for several of the different faces it provided.
 So I made the fonts bigger and added complications.
 And made the fonts even bigger when in Always on Display (ambient) mode.